STRAP: Robot Sub-Trajectory Retrieval for Augmented Policy Learning: : Sub-sequence Robot Trajectory Retrieval for Augmented Policy Training

 \subsection{Putting it all together: \method}

 To start the retrieval process, we encode image observations in \target and \offline using a vision foundation model, \eg, DINOv2~\cite{oquabdinov2} or CLIP~\cite{radford2021learning}.
 To best leverage the multi-task trajectories in \offline, we split the demonstrations in \target into atomic chunks based on a low-level motion heuristic.
 Then we generate matches between chunked \target and \offline and construct \retrieved by selecting the top $K$ matches uniformly across all chunks.
+To avoid degenerate matches, we limit the step size of the \gls{sdtw} backtracking to $[1,2]$ (\cf~\cite{dtwbook}).
 Combining \retrieved with \target forms our dataset for learning a policy.
 In a standard policy learning setting, noisy retrieval data can lead to negative transfer, \eg, when observations similar to the target data are labeled with actions that achieve a different task.
 Without conditioning, such contaminated samples hurt the policy's downstream performance.
 We propose to use a language-conditioned policy to deal with this inconsistency.
 With conditioning, the policy can distinguish between samples from different tasks, separating misleading from expert actions while benefiting from positive transfer from the additional training data and context of the language conditioning.

 We use behavior cloning (BC) to learn a visuomotor policy $\pi$ similar to~\citet{haldar2024baku, nasiriany2024robocasa}.
 We choose a transformer-based~\cite{vaswani2017attention} architecture feeding in a history of the last $h$ observations $s_{t-h:t}$ and predicting a chunk of $h$ future actions using a Gaussian mixture model action head.
 We sample batches from the union of \target and \retrieved, as in $\mathcal{B}\sim\mathcal{D}_{\text{target}} \cup \mathcal{D}_{\text{retrieval}}$.
 As proposed in \citet{haldar2024baku} we compute the multi-step action loss and add an L2 regularization term over the model weights $\theta$, resulting in the following loss function: